Dicyclomine: 7 things you should know

 - Used for the relief of colicky-type pain due to muscle spasm associated with functional bowel/irritable bowel syndrome (IBS).
 Dicyclomine decreases gastric secretions and the movement of the gastrointestinal tract.

 - Available as a capsule and an oral solution.
-Also available in an injectable form which may be administered by a healthcare provider.
+Also available in an injectable form that may be administered by a healthcare provider.

 - Generic dicyclomine is available.